colyseus/docs/docs/server/client.md

 ### `send(type, message)`

-Send message a type of message to the client.
+Send a type of message to the client.
 Messages are encoded with MsgPack and can hold any JSON-seriazeable data structure.

 The `type` can be either a `string` or a `number`.